uhop/list-toolkit/README.md

 | `extract(from, to)` | remove and return a range of elements as a new List | *O(1)* |
 | `reverse()` | reverse the list inline | *O(n)* |
 | `sort(compareFn)` | sort the list inline | *O(n * log(n))* |

+Here and everywhere `n` is a number of elements in the list, while `k` is the size of an argument.

 Useful aliases are: